wwylab/DeMixT/docs/tutorial.md

 description: ~
 ---

-Please ensure `DeMixT` is installed on your machine before running this tutorial ([`DeMixT` installation](installation.html)).

-We use the bulk RNAseq data of prostate adenocarcinoma (PRAD) from TCGA (https://portal.gdc.cancer.gov/) as an example to show how DeMixT performs for real application.
-The analysis consists of the following steps:
+We use the bulk RNAseq data of prostate adenocarcinoma (PRAD) from TCGA (https://portal.gdc.cancer.gov/) as an example to demonstrate how to run ``DeMixT``.
+The analysis pipeline consists of the following steps:

    - Obtaining raw read counts for the tumor and normal RNAseq data
-   - Load libraries and data
+   - Loading libraries and data
    - Data preprocessing
    - Deconvolution using DeMixT